-It has a writing lesson for each day too.
+It has a mini writing lesson for each day too.

-The book also has a mini writing lesson at the end of each reading lesson, if you want to dig into that.
-Nigel was ready to try reading way before he was ready to start writing.
-I could tell because he didn’t want to try writing out any “sounds” we were practicing and got too frustrated too soon.
+I could tell he wasn’t ready because he didn’t want to try writing out any “sounds” we were practicing and got too frustrated too soon.
 So I put that off for a while and waited till he was literally asking me how to draw some of the sounds (aka letters) we were learning.

 I ordered these traceable ABC Write and Wipe cards off of Amazon to practice writing.
 They have been awesome and they are reusable!
 These ones are lowercase and they also have uppercase cards and numbers!